-Khargone plant will have a total capacity of 1320 MW, 2 Units of 660 MW each.
+The Khargone plant will have a total capacity of 1320 MW, 2 Units of 660 MW each.
 The required facilities for sustainable running of the plant like fuel handling and transportation systems are ready and the plant is will start commercial operation very soon.

 NTPC has been at the forefront in leveraging technology and have pioneered adoption of new technologies in power sector.
 NTPC is currently meeting ~23% of country’s demand through coal, gas, hydro, solar and wind plants.

 Your email address will not be published.
 Required fields are marked *